-The other day, I was discussing a funny conundrum with a skincare expert: These days, more people want to switch to natural skincare and haircare to avoid toxins and unnecessary chemicals in their routines, but when it comes to makeup, those same people toss those sentiments out the window.
+These days, more people want to switch to natural skincare and haircare to avoid toxins and unnecessary chemicals in their routines, but when it comes to makeup, those same people often toss those sentiments out the window.
 This isn't true for all budding naturalists, of course, but I can certainly place myself among the hypocrites.
 I love using natural skincare and dry shampoo, and I feel like I'm doing my body a big favor—but makeup?
 Fuhgeddaboutit.
 Pass the Champagne Pop ($38) and Naked Palettes ($54), please.

 As a result, I decided to cast my natural-makeup stereotypes to the side and had the lovely ladies of Credo Beauty (think the Sephora of natural beauty) school me on the efficacy of clean products.
 On the company's website is a "clean beauty swap," and it's here that you can find most makeup, skincare, hair products, and their corresponding "clean" alternatives.
-You like Nars Orgasm Blush ($30)?
-Try Vapour Aura Radiant Multi Use in Starlet ($36).
-Is Laura Mercier Tinted Moisturizer ($22) your go-to?
-Give Lily Lolo BB Cream ($22) a whirl.
+Like Nars Orgasm Blush ($30)?
+Try Vapour's Aura Radiant Multi Stick in Sultry.
+Is Laura Mercier's Tinted Moisturizer ($47) your go-to?
+Give Lily Lolo's BB Cream a whirl.

 I gave them a list of all of the usual makeup products I use on a daily basis, and they brought their natural alternatives to test whether they can hold a candle to my tried-and-true favorites.
 Could they stand up against my usual brands?
 Keep scrolling to find out.